RXDSolutions/FusionMacroDocs/README.md

 # FusionScript by RXD Solutions Documentation

-The Wiki in this Repo stores the documentation for FusionMacro
+The Wiki in this Repo stores the documentation for FusionScript

 - [Documentation](https://github.com/RXDSolutions/FusionScriptDocs/wiki)
 - [FusionScript](http://www.rxdsolutions.co.uk/fusionscript)